redsach/redsach.github.io/_pages/research.md

 ![]() <img src="/images/IMG_P5.jpeg"  width="900">

-Explorting the Impact of Space Weather on the Polar Ionosphere
+Exploring the Impact of Space Weather on the Polar Ionosphere
 ------
-* The polar ionosphere is directly coupled to the magnetopshere and drives much of the space weather effects on Earth
+* The polar ionosphere is directly coupled to the magnetosphere and drives much of the space weather effects on Earth
-* These effetcs are captured by physics-based (MHD) and data-driven (ML) models and this project will expand on their capabailities
+* These effects are captured by physics-based (MHD) and data-driven (ML) models and this project will expand on their capabilities
 * This project is being carried out at the National Institute of Polar Research in Japan 国立極地研究所

 <br/>